garrandall/popular-music-data/tracks/that-s-the-way-of-the-world-earth-wind-fire.md

 We've come together on this special day (huh)
-Sing a message loud and clear (hmm, mm)
+Sing a message loud and clear (hm, mm)
 Looking back, we've touched on sorrowful days (well!)
 Future, past, they disappear (haw, haaaw)